 Breed Standard and Appearance of the Minorca

 As one of the largest and heaviest of the Mediterranean breeds, the Minorca chicken can be quite a sight to behold.
-According to the American Poultry Association, these birds are accepted in the black, buff, and white, though black Minorcas are the most common and blues have been seen too.
+According to the American Poultry Association, these birds are accepted in black, buff, and white, though black Minorcas are the most common and blues have been seen too.

 One of the reasons black Minorcas are seen most often in shows is the beautiful green shimmer they have across their feathers in just the right light.